Akbar Pray

-Pray headed a narcotics operations that distributed millions of dollars worth of cocaine and marijuana into Essex County, New Jersey from the early 1970s to the late 1980s.
+Pray headed operations that distributed millions of dollars' worth of cocaine and marijuana into Essex County, New Jersey from the early 1970s to the late 1980s.

 The Pray organization called itself The Family, and consisted of more than 300 active members.
-In addition to its drug distribution networks, the group had been active in real estate ventures, and weapons dealing.
+In addition to its drug distribution networks, the group had been active in real estate ventures.

-Once described as "untouchable" by law enforcement, Pray was sentenced to life without possibility of parole in 1990.
+Once described as "untouchable" by law enforcement, Pray was indicted in the District of New Jersey under the federal Continuing Criminal Enterprise ("super-kingpin") statute, tried for seven months and convicted by a jury.
+He was sentenced by Judge John Bissell to a mandatory term of life without possibility of parole in 1990.

 Criminal career

 Pray was born in Newark in 1948.
 Starting off as a street hustler, was soon operating a major drug ring.

-The Afro-Lineal Organized Crime Report: The Family (North)

-For several years, NJ's State Commission of Investigation (SCI or Commission) had developed intelligence on Afro-lineal mobs.
-These efforts culminated in a public hearing on November 29, 1990.
-The Afro-Lineal Organized Crime Report summarizes the public hearing.
-Within the report concerning Pray's The Family organization, it reads as follows:

 Arrest and conviction

-On June 21, 1988 Pray and four subordinates were indicted under the federal drug kingpin statute.
+On June 21, 1988, Pray and four subordinates were indicted under the federal drug kingpin statute.
 He was arrested in Boca Raton, Florida by federal authorities, accused of leading an organized cocaine and marijuana trafficking enterprise.
 Federal officials estimated that his organization distributed 341 kilos of cocaine and 354 kilos of marijuana in less than two years, grossing more than $4.5 million annually.

 Pray traveled throughout the United States, making deals and arranging for transportation of narcotics.
 He also traveled to Colombia and the West Indies to purchase his supply of cocaine.

 His seven-month trial consisted of the testimony of 126 "document" witnesses, being hotel staff, car salesmen and retail clothing store employees, all solicited to testify to Pray's extravagant spending and lifestyle, as part of the prosecution's "substantial wealth" case against him.
 This ideology behind the case was that Pray made and spent copious amounts of money, far more than could be accounted for by legitimate means.

 On January 12, 1990, Pray was sentenced under the federal drug kingpin statute to life in prison without parole.

-As of June 2021, Pray was serving his life sentence at FMC Butner, a medical prison facility in Butner, North Carolina.
+Pray was serving his life sentence at FMC Butner, a medical prison facility in Butner, North Carolina.
+With the assistance of attorneys Peter Goldberger and Isaac Wright Jr., Pray obtained a sentence reduction to time served (more than 36 years) from Judge Claire Cecchi under the "compassionate release" provision of the First Step Act.
+Pray was released on September 30, 2024.